Takshak-Gamare/color-names/README.md

 # color-names
-This file will have few color names.
+This repository is about colors.